Explore some of the best JavaScript libraries and frameworks available for web scraping in Node.js and learn how to use them in your projects.

 }

-A few seconds after running the script, we will see the title and ranking from the 30 most recent articles on HackerNews logged to our terminal.
+A few seconds after running the script, you'll see the title and ranking from the 30 most recent articles on HackerNews logged to your terminal.

 Output example: